Iron-E/vim-libmodal/README.md

 call libmodal#Prompt('BAR', funcref('s:BarMode'), s:barModeCommandList)
 ```

-- Note that if you want to create commands with arguments, you will need to use a callback.
+- Note that if you want to create commands with arguments, _you will need to use a callback_.

 # Submodes